IlanFrumer/mql4compiler/readme.md

 **Default key** : ctrl + alt + m

-* Tested on windows and on linux through wine.
+* Tested on windows / linux / mac !
 * please inform me if there are any issues.
 * fork & pull request me !